 Push tomatoes and their juices through a food mill or pulse in a food processor until pulverized into a chunky puree.
 Set aside.

 In a medium saucepan over medium-low heat, combine 2 tablespoons of butter and 1 tablespoon of olive oil, until butter is melted.
 Add 2 cloves of garlic, 1 1/2 teaspoons of oregano, 1/8 teaspoon of red pepper flakes, and 1/4 teaspoon salt and cook, stirring, for about 3 minutes.

 Add tomatoes, onion, and 1 teaspoon of sugar.
 Bring to a simmer, reduce heat to the lowest setting and cook, stirring occasionally, for about 1 hour.
 Add more salt if necessary.
 Remove and discard onion.

-Let cool and store unused portion in a container in the refrigerator for up to 2 weeks, or pour into zip-top bags and freeze.
+Let cool and store unused portion in a container in the refrigerator for up to two weeks, or pour into zip-top bags and freeze.